sturdyfi/sturdy-contracts/README.md

 We currently support Dai and USDC for lending and borrowing.
 Users can provide ETH and some Curve LP token (e.g. FRAX3CRV, DOLA3CRV, rETHwstETH-f, steCRV) as collateral, which is then staked via Lido or Convex.

 ## Audit
-The following three contracts are in the scope of the audit: LendingPool.sol, GeneralVault.sol, LidoVault.sol, ConvexCurveLPVault.sol, YearnRETHWstETHVault.sol.
+The following three contracts are in the scope of the audit: LendingPool.sol, GeneralVault.sol, LidoVault.sol, ConvexCurveLPVault.sol.

 LendingPool was originally an Aave contract that we edited.
 The final Aave commit is bc1a237f340dbaf713dedf413c3108bc28b6b8ec.
 This contract has all the typical functions of a lending protocol such as deposit, withdraw, repay, and borrow.
 The edits were largely to ensure compatibility with the vaults.